centreon/centreon-documentation/versioned_docs/version-22.10/connect/openid.md

 If you enable roles mapping, you must define which attribute from which endpoint to extract to enforce relationships with ACL groups.

+If you turn on **Apply only first role** option, only the first match will be applied.
+So the order or relationship between roles and ACL groups will be very important.

 For example, if the **Introspection endpoint** gives you the following response, the **Roles attribute path** will be **realm_access.roles** and the **Define the relation between roles and ACL access groups** might be a relation bewteen the value **centreon-editor** and a defined ACL group in Centreon: